Brage1025/Dragon-Streak-Academy/ReadMe.txt

 then moving on (Due to the due date).
 The Parter site etc would neve been created if not for the extended due date.

+I should also have made a "McNavbar" Hamburger Menu.
+But again, didin't have time and also have never made one.

+Tnx to Mac for helping me troubleshoot the mobile version of the page, and all around being supportve.

 Give me feedback please.
 Only way for me to learn.
 And I dislike Figma..
 Thought you should know.